 Because the Shiloh Shepherd can be predisposed to overeating, obesity, and bloat, it is important to implement a healthy diet and exercise plan.

-We suggest a high-quality brand of dog food as recommended by your veterinarian.
+We suggest a high-quality brand of dog food as recommended by your vet.

-Also, make sure to offer the proper measurement of food each day dependent on your dog’s specific weight and size.
+Also, make sure to offer the proper measurement of food each day depending on your dog’s specific weight and size.